38 dead in Mexico fire after guards didn’t let migrants out

 “What humanity do we have in our lives?
 What humanity have we built?
 Death, death, death,” thundered Bishop Mons.
 José Guadalupe Torres Campos at a Mass in memory of the migrants.

 Mexico’s National Immigration Institute, which ran the facility, said it was cooperating in the investigation.
-Guatemala has already said that many of the victims were its citizens, but full identification of the dead and injured remains incomplete.
+Guatemala has already said that many of the victims were its citizens, but the dead have not been fully identified.

-U.S. authorities have offered to help treat some of the 28 victims in critical or serious condition, most apparently from smoke inhalation.
+U.S. authorities have offered to help treat some of the 28 people who are hospitalized in critical or serious condition, most apparently from smoke inhalation.

-For many, the tragedy was the foreseeable result of a long series of decisions made by leaders in places like Venezuela and Central America, and by immigration policymakers in Mexico and the United States, as well of residents in Ciudad Juarez complaining about the number of migrants asking for handouts on street corners.
+Advocacy groups blamed the tragedy on a long series of decisions made by leaders in places such as Venezuela and other parts of Central America, and by immigration policymakers in Mexico and the United States, as well of residents in Ciudad Juarez complaining about the number of migrants asking for handouts on street corners.

-“You could see it coming,” more than 30 migrant shelters and other advocacy organizations said in statement Tuesday.
-“Mexico’s immigration policy kills.”
+“Mexico’s immigration policy kills,” more than 30 migrant shelters and other advocacy organizations said in statement Tuesday.

 Those same advocacy organizations published an open letter March 9 that complained of a criminalization of migrants and asylum-seekers in Ciudad Juarez.
 It accused authorities of abusing migrants and using excessive force in rounding them up, including complaints that municipal police questioned people in the street about their immigration status without cause.